inex/ixp-manager-docs-md/docs/usage/users.md

 Note that, as always, the *[Help]* button will provide context help for each input field.
 Once you successfully complete the details, the new user will be sent a welcome email ([see below for details](#welcome-email)) and invited to set their password.

 If any users do exist with this email, you will be shown the user's name, username (and, if a superadmin, the other customer(s) the user is associated with).
-Note that it is possible for an email to be associated with more than one username but this should only happen for legacy users that predate this m:n functionality.
+Note that it is possible for an email to be associated with more than one username but this should only happen for legacy users that predate the ability to assign a user to more than one customer.

 ![Adding Users](img/user-add-exists.png)